-Programme Unit Costs: Insert one cost per sub-cost category.
-Repeat the process to insert all planned costs.
+Programme Unit Costs: If you have similar or recurring events, they can be combined into one sub-cost category.
+Otherwise insert one event per sub-cost category.
+Repeat the process to insert all planned events.
 Choose the relevant option according to the country where the event will take place.
 The use of this unit cost is mandatory for certain events, please check the criteria from the Programme Manual.